bvenkatesh-ai/bvenkatesh-ai/README.md

 - 👋 Hi, I’m Venkatesh, aspiring data scientist.
-- 👀 I’m interested in data science, quantum machine learn
+- 👀 I’m interested in data science, quantum machine learning

 <!---
 bvenkatesh-ai/bvenkatesh-ai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.